The Last Week Before The LSAT: Make it Count

-We’re getting down to the wire on another LSAT, as the September 21st LSAT is now only days away.
+We’re getting down to the wire.
+The LSAT is now only days away.
 So rather than panic about how unprepared you think you may be, let’s use those remaining days productively.
 And maybe bump that score up a few points while you’re at it.

 Are you the type to get test anxiety?
 Or do you simply fall into any test, sight unseen, and ace it, no sweat?
 While a few people fall into the latter category, and quite a few in the former, most are in the middle.
 I’m somewhat lucky in that I tend to panic before an exam/major life event, but am generally fine once I’m actually doing what needs to be done.
 But if you’re not so lucky, there are ways to cope with it.
 Always make sure you’re giving yourself the best chance to score your highest.

 Part of this approach is to also use this time to make note of any particular patterns in how you deal with the endurance-run that is the LSAT.
 Do you get fatigued at a certain point of every practice test?
 Do you zone out and lose precious time from lost focus?
 There are methods to counteract the inevitable fatigue and loss of focus that afflict us all.
 For example, my focus starts to flag around the 2/3rds point of every section, when I start to read a stimulus or a paragraph of a Reading Comp passage without absorbing any information.
 At this point, I’ve taught myself not to panic but instead take a short “mini-break” that allows me to re-focus and get a second wind.
 I break eye contact with the test, look around the room, stretch, massage my shoulders, crack my neck, and take a few deep breaths, all in the time span of about five to ten seconds.
 While this particular approach may or may not work for you, you’ll definitely want to come up with your own personalized methods to counteract fatigue and loss of focus.